 The campus is located in San Jose, California, occupying 48,800 square feet of space in one building.
-The campus includes classrooms with ceilingmounted LCD projectors, a student success center equipped with reference materials, textbooks and journals, a learning laboratory, and a dedicated computer laboratory.
+The campus includes classrooms with Apple TV, ceiling-mounted LCD projectors, wireless access, a student success center equipped with reference materials, textbooks and journals, a learning laboratory, and a dedicated computer laboratory.
 The Carrington library website offers online resources and professional organization information.
 The facilities also include a 24-chair Dental Hygiene clinic, a six-chair radiology lab, a four-chair dental assisting lab, an eight-bed Vocational Nursing lab, a professional Veterinary Technology surgery lab and Surgical Technology lab, a Criminal Justice lab, a Medical Billing and Coding lab and 20 lecture/laboratories.
 The campus has a student lounge, a staff copy center, a staff lounge and financial services kiosks.
 The campus has 23 administrative offices offering a variety of student services including enrollment services, career services, registrar services, and financial services.